debrasali/ENGG1340-Group-11/README.md

 5. **Program codes in multiple files**: Animations and memory utility for the game is stored in separate files to not clutter the main ``` memory-main.cpp ``` file

-6. **Multiple Difficulty Levels**: The game has multiple difficulty levels, with each level having a different board size
+6. **Multiple Difficulty Levels**: The game has multiple difficulty levels, with each level having a different board size.

    - Easy **(3x4)**
    - Medium **(5x6)**